marvin-rubia/LRT-2-Ridership-Analysis/README.md

 I am a regular passenger of Light Rail Transit (LRT) trains here in Metro Manila.
 I observe that there are business kiosks near the station's entrance and exit areas.
 This made me wonder: __if I would franchise a siomai-rice* business (for example), which offers instant food for our hurrying commuters, in what LRT-2 station should I place it?__ In other words, what LRT-2 station has the highest passenger traffic?

-As a curious passenger, I also like to know what day is the most hectic (i.e. highest passenger traffic) and least hectic (i.e. lowest passenger traffic).
+As a curious passenger, I also like to know: what day is the most hectic (i.e. highest ridership) and least hectic (i.e. lowest ridership)?

 These are only two of the six questions I explored in this analysis.
 The six questions are given below and all of them try to extract LRT-2-related business and transportation insights using its daily ridership data in 2022.

 1. Is there a trend for LRT-2 ridership as a function of the months?
 2. How can we describe the annual passenger traffic (entry + exit) for each station?